RECAPEM

 • Absence of lung sliding: Sensitivity 100%, specificity 78%

-• Presence of sliding effectively rules out a pneumothorax, however, the absence of lung sliding does not necessarily indicate that a pneumothorax is present.
+• The presence of sliding effectively rules out a pneumothorax, however, the absence of lung sliding does not necessarily indicate that a pneumothorax is present.

 • Lung sliding is absent in conditions other than pneumothorax, including *